- CP1 Heat networks: Code of Practice for the UK (2020)

 - Responsibilities – who should be completing the objectives

-Each code of practice has an introductory section outlining how it should be used and outlining scope, key legislation and typical applications.
+Each Code of Practice has an introductory section outlining how it should be used and outlining scope, key legislation and typical applications.
 A ‘Plan of Work’ diagram summarises the stages, goals, objectives and responsibilities as defined above.
 To aid usability each stage is colour-coded and numbered.
 Objectives and Minimum requirements are numbered below this, e.g. Stage 1, Objective 1.1, Minimum requirement 1.1.1.
 The Appendices should include (but are not limited to) Further Reading and a Glossary.

 The codes are intended to raise performance across a sector by providing clarity of responsibilities across the supply chain and measurable minimum standards.
-It is intended that they could be used during procurement and so are targeted and clients and developers as well engineering specialists.
+It is intended that they could be used during procurement and so are targeted at clients and developers as well engineering specialists.